idrispendisbey/arionum-scripts/README.md

 ## Troubleshooting
-If status fails or returns timeout, try the following...
+If status fails or returns timeout, try the following seperately...
 - Run status a few times for initial blocks to kick in.
 Wait a few minutes then run status again.
 - Run restart function to restart all services.
 Wait a few minutes then run status again.
+- Run 'sync' to run sanity manually to monitor progress.
+- Run 'rebuild' to sync to a remote daily snapshot.

-To speed up initial sync use the "rebuild" function.
+- To speed up initial sync use the "rebuild" function.
 This will download a snapshot from pxgamer, import it and restart.
-If sync gets stuck try "pop 1" or "pop 10".
+- If sync gets stuck try "pop 1" or "pop 10".
 This will clear the stuck block and it should start syncing again.

-Bash script has "set -e" which means it will HALT on any errors to prevent chaos.
+Bash script has "set -e" commented out which means it will NOT HALT on any errors.
+NOT responsable if you hose your server SO use a clean server that you can re-provision with ease.

 If you think you found a bug feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues